Santa with Mayor Mahr and family

 Andy Glaydura, center in gray jacket, who went into cardiac arrest at 41 Watson Road on October 20th, stopped by the rig during the tree lighting on Dec.
 4th, 2011.
 Andy was resuscitated through shocking and CPR, followed by interventions by paramedics during transport to Overlook Hospital.
-Standing with Andy is his wife Pat, his daughter, son-in-law and grand kids.
-Andy has an implanted defibrillator and is on a strict diet and new lifestyle.
+Standing with Andy is his wife Pat, his daughter, son-in-law and grandkids.
+Andy has an implanted defibrillator and is on a strict diet and a new lifestyle.

 Fanwood Tree Lighting

 Thanks to Sgt.
 Karolyn Buckridee for being in charge and to the members who took part in both the standby and duty crews.

 Photo by Sherman Feller

 We had a great turnout for the annual Halloween Parade on October 31st, 2011, from the Fanwood Memorial Library to LaGrande Park.
 Both rigs took part, 579 at the head of the parade and 578, the duty rig, at the rear.
 The parade was uneventful.
 Once at LaGrande Park, the duty rig and EMTs Jeff Carr, Jeff Downing and Melissa Padulsky took a call for Scotch Plains.
 Thanks also to Elizabeth Buckridee, Patty Buckridee, Nancy D’Ambrosio, Tom Kranz, Robert Levine, Joan Lozowski, Jamie Pedinoff and John Oatis for volunteering.